turingschool/gear-up/microaggressions_update.md

 What is harmful about these statements?

-*Generally speaking, when identifying microaggressions Sue considers it best to believe the one who perceives the bias.
+*Generally speaking, when identifying microaggressions Dr. Derald Sue considers it best to believe the one who perceives the bias.
 “Almost all of the studies indicate that the people who are most disempowered have the most accurate perception of a situation of bias because people who have power don’t need to understand the situation in order to do well,” he says.

 Read more at: http://www.nationalreview.com/article/370078/microaggression-alec-torres

-## Where do microagressions come from?
+## Where do microaggressions come from?
 (3 min)

 | Structural/Laws        | Social
 | ------------- |:-------------:|